marczz/git-memo/source/remote.rst

     single: remote; push
     single: remote; delete branch

-push and delete remote branches
+Push and delete remote branches
 -------------------------------

 To push a new branch::